Linear Production Games with Non-transferable Utilities: Case Study: Frequency Setting in the Chicago Bus System

-Different riders value different lines according to their individual travel needs.
-Each rider $i \in N$ has a fixed origin $o^i \in V$ and destination $d^i \in V$, and they value line $j \in J$ to the extent to which it is accessible at both ends of their trip; in this model, no line transfers are allowed.
-To this effect, let $\ell(o^i,s^j) \in \mathbb{Q}_{\geq 0}$ denote the distance between $o^i$ and the closest stop in $s^j$ in meters.
-We model the accessibility of line $j$ with respect to $o^i$ through the piece-wise linear function
+The agency serves a set $R$ of riders from a set $N$ of politically organized geographic regions, such as city council districts within a municipality or counties within a metropolitan area; the regions (but not the individual riders) form the set of players in the game.
+Each rider $r \in R$ has a fixed origin $o^{r} \in V$ and destination $d^{r} \in V$, and they value line $j$ to the extent to which it is accessible at both ends of their trip; in this model, no line transfers are allowed.
+To this effect, let $\ell(o^{r},s^j) \in \mathbb{Q}_{\geq 0}$ denote the distance between $o^{r}$ and the closest stop in $s^j$ in meters.
+We model the accessibility of line $j$ with respect to $o^{r}$ through the piece-wise linear function

 where the threshold distances of $400$ and $1600$ meters are taken from the transportation literature on the topic of accessibility and willingness to walk~\citep{walker2024human}.
-We model accessibility with respect to $d^i$ similarly.
-Then, the overall value rider $i$ has for line $j$ is its accessibility with respect to $o^i$ or $d^i$, whichever is worst.
+We model accessibility with respect to $d^{r}$ similarly.
+Then, the overall value rider $r$ has for line $j$ is its accessibility with respect to $o^{r}$ or $d^{r}$, whichever is worst.
 That is,

-If a subset of riders $\emptyset \neq S \subseteq N$ cooperates to form their own transit agency (e.g., embodying the real-world examples in Section~\ref{sec: motivating example}), their frequency design space \eqref{eq: X(S)} is given by